dmitryn/GitStats/README.markdown

 Currently it produces only HTML output with tables and graphs.

+## How it looks
+Look is very simple, couple of screenshots here: https://goo.gl/qnVGTg https://goo.gl/LkEF4v

 ## Requirements

 - Python (>= 2.4.4) (python3 is not supported)